SeanLuis/eip-draft/README.md

 | **Rate Limiting** | 5 blocks | ~1 minute (12s avg block time) | ✅ DoS protection |
 | **Gas Optimization** | 50 token max | 30M gas block limit consideration | ✅ Network compliant |

-**Security Documentation:** We've documented our security approach thoroughly.
-Check out the [Security Validation Report](https://seanluis.github.io/erc-7893/docs/security-validation-report) for detailed parameter validation and the [Fork Testing Guide](https://seanluis.github.io/erc-7893/docs/fork-testing-guide) for mainnet validation instructions.
+**Security Documentation:** Security validation reports and fork testing guides are available in the reference implementation repository for detailed parameter validation and mainnet validation instructions.

-**Test Coverage:** Our test suite includes 23 tests total—13 for core ERC functionality ([SolvencyProof.test.ts](https://github.com/SeanLuis/erc-7893/blob/main/assets/erc-7893/tests/SolvencyProof.test.ts)) and 10 focused on security features ([SecurityFeatures.test.ts](https://github.com/SeanLuis/erc-7893/blob/main/assets/erc-7893/tests/SecurityFeatures.test.ts)).
+**Test Coverage:** The test suite includes 23 tests total—13 for core ERC functionality (`SolvencyProof.test.ts`) and 10 focused on security features (`SecurityFeatures.test.ts`).
 Every security-critical code path is tested.

-**Testing Approach:** The [MaliciousOracle.sol](https://github.com/SeanLuis/erc-7893/blob/main/assets/erc-7893/contracts/test/MaliciousOracle.sol) and [MockMultiOracle.sol](https://github.com/SeanLuis/erc-7893/blob/main/assets/erc-7893/contracts/test/MockMultiOracle.sol) contracts simulate attack scenarios and consensus mechanisms for testing purposes.
+**Testing Approach:** The `MaliciousOracle.sol` and `MockMultiOracle.sol` contracts simulate attack scenarios and consensus mechanisms for testing purposes.
 They do not connect to real oracle networks but provide comprehensive coverage of potential attack vectors and edge cases that protocols implementing this ERC should be prepared to handle.

 ## Copyright

-Copyright and related rights waived via [CC0](https://github.com/SeanLuis/erc-7893/blob/main/LICENSE.md).
+Copyright and related rights waived via [CC0](../LICENSE.md).